catalystsystem/catalyst-documentation/src/content/docs/1-system-architecture/101-input-settlement.md

 ### Compact Intent Registration

-Intents are transfered as `StandardOrder`, within the Compact they are signed as a `BatchClaim` with the following structure:
+Intents are transferred as `StandardOrder`, within the Compact they are signed as a `BatchClaim` with the following structure:

 ```solidity
 struct BatchCompact {